GSA-TTS/tts.gsa.gov/pages/jointts/hiring-process.md

 We typically use Google Meet for our interviews.
 If you are not comfortable or familiar with using Google Meet, let your recruiter know and they will be happy to set up a test chat with you prior to your interviews!
 You can also test your sound and video prior to your interview using [these instructions](https://support.google.com/meet/answer/10409699?hl=en).

 In case there are technical issues with your video call, you will also be provided with a dial-in number so you can call-in by phone.
 We are happy to work with your individual needs to ensure you have a good interviewing experience and can use your preferred method of communication.

 ### Accommodations

-We want to interview you at your best, and we’re more than happy to provide reasonable accommodations to support that!
-Let us know if there are accommodations that we can provide that will help you show your best self.
+We want to interview you at your best.
+Let us know if you require  any accommodations.
 Some examples:

-- Giving you extra time to answer questions
+- Allowing you extra time to answer questions
 - Sharing questions in written form as well as verbally
 - Bringing an emotional support or service animal to your interview
 - Using a medium other than video chat